guilleva/Xmap/DEVNOTES.md

 # Development Notes

+## Fix:

+* sitemap in admin is missing items and displaying administrator
+* Languages in the manifest to fix comp params
+* in admin, allow to display item's source? menuitem id, joomla article, category, etc
+* in admin, display level of items

 ## Restore:

-* Languages in the manifest to fix comp params
-* db migration from older versions
-* after install, migrate legacy plugin's settings to the new ones
 * restore free/pro
 * plugins (backward compatibility)
-* exclude external links? add params to control that

 * Remove commented memory profile code from the fetch method